-- Electric blankets are a good idea, and should be checked regularly (particularly if they were bought some time ago).
+- Electric blankets are fab – and should be checked regularly (particularly if they were bought some time ago).
 Find an expert to check them either via the shop/manufacturer or local authority trading standards department – they often have free testing days.

 Help with heating costs

-The cost of heating is a worry for many especially as fuel prices are rising.
-However, there is some help at hand in terms of Government payments.
+The cost of heating is a worry for many but there is some help at hand in terms of UK Government payments.

 - In addition anyone who receives Pension Credit, or certain other benefits, are also automatically paid a Cold Weather Payment when the temperature is at 0°C (32°F) or below for seven days in a row.

 - Switch providers for a better deal.
 Most of us are still reluctant to switch utilities or other suppliers – but it can be really worth it.